rocketbro/rocketbro.github.io/index.md

 - Adobe Illustrator & Photoshop
 - Affinity Designer

-Active software projects include [Loom: LLM Interface](/projects/loom-interface) and  [Record Machine](/projects/record-machine).
+Active software projects include [Latent Spaces](/projects/loom-interface) and  [Record Machine](/projects/record-machine).
 We are currently working on our first web based application, for which we're using **React** and **Node.js** (more details coming soon).
 Don't hesitate to [reach out](mailto:helloworld@intrinsiclabs.co) if you're interested in working together or just bouncing ideas around.

 Intrinsic Labs' other primary field is video production.
 I have 12+ years experience in the video world, ranging from interview-style studio shoots to 3D animation to live rock show recaps.
 You can watch my 2024 reel below: